Reflections on my first & second trimester

 One of the biggest challenges of the whole experience was the feeling of loneliness.
 I knew I wasn't alone but it was a very lonely and isolating time.
 It was a constant tension of wanting to be left alone, and wanting people to understand.
 I sought solace in God but also found speaking with other women who had walked through similar experiences hugely helpful.
 A gentle reminder to keep going from someone that had also shared a kindred experience was invaluable.
 So speak up lovely ladies.
 This is often an issue that doesn't get much attention but there is strength to be found in community.

 So here I am now, happy to report that the sickness did fade and I am doing much much better.
-My sickness didn't abate till the 17th week but once my energy returned and the vomiting faded, I began to remember what it felt like to enjoy living again.
-My taste for food from the earth finally returned and out went all the junk food that baby and I had survived on for the first 3 months.
+My sickness didn't abate till 22 weeks but once my energy returned and the vomiting faded, I began to remember what it felt like to enjoy living again.
+My taste for food from the earth finally returned and out went all the junk food that baby and I had survived on for the first few months.
 I've never been so excited to taste broccoli again!

 We found out we are having a little girl and for all accounts so far, she is healthy, happy and very active in the womb!
 I am in utter amazement at the human body as she is knitted together each day and am now relishing this precious time and all her little kicks!